kyma-project/test-infra/development/image-builder/README.md

 ## Named Tags

 image-builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
-You can use `-tag name=value` to pass name for tag.
+You can use `-tag name=value` to pass the name for the tag.

 If name is not provided, it will be evaluated from value:
  - if value is string it will be used as name directly eg.: